msolomonTMG/slack-jira-tickets/README.md

-Send updates from Jira to our SEO team's slack channel
+create jira tickets from our slack instance